edsu/earls/README.md

 is that it can help share information about what is being tweeted about at conferences, and other events that people are tweeting at.

+When your event is over it is easy to create a static site of your earls instance and turn off the server and redis backend, and just let it be served up as html, css and javascript.

 ## Install

 1. install [redis](http://redis.io) and [node](http://nodejs.org)